 The Chicago back yard is vanishing in Roscoe Village (as well as in other neighborhoods) for two reasons: (a) increased market pressure to build larger buildings that take up more rear space on a lot and (b) the limitations of the City’s Zoning Ordinance.

-The Zoning Ordinance does have specific requirements regarding a rear area of a lot.
-For RS3, which is the single family zoning classification for Roscoe Village residential streets, the Zoning Ordinance requires a rear yard setback of 28% of the lot depth, or 50 feet, whichever is less.
+The Zoning Ordinance has specific requirements regarding a rear area of a lot.
+For RS3, which is the zoning classification for most Roscoe Village residential streets, the Zoning Ordinance requires a rear yard setback of 28% of the lot depth, or 50 feet, whichever is less.
 But that setback space also can be used for parking garages and construction of other detached “encroachments” in addition to open space.
 As part of the setback, there must be a rear yard open space per dwelling of 6.5% of the lot area or 225 feet, whichever is greater.
-But according to the zoning ordinance, the open space does not have to be green, and it does not have to be at ground level.
+But according to the zoning ordinance, the open space does not have to be permeable or green, and it does not have to be at ground level.
 Instead, it can be four feet above ground level.

-Under current market conditions, few developers opt for ground level open space to be typically covered with greenery.
+Under current market conditions, few developers opt for ground level open permeable space.
 Instead, the permitted back yard has become an elevated complex of porches, decks, steps, arbors, trellises, canopies, sheds, screens, intricate garage roof decks and parapet walls.
-The back yard has been allowed to disconnect from the earth, levitate and float between and over the garage.

-RVN encourages developers and homeowners to rethink how they build their open backspace to consider including a traditional green space along with much needed trees to create a small pastoral respite from the urban fabric.
+RVN encourages developers and homeowners to rethink how they build their rear yard setback space to consider including a traditional permeable open green space to create a small pastoral respite from the urban fabric.

 Does Roscoe Village have the same zoning as other city neighborhoods?

 Although the rules and requirements are the same for each zoning classification, each neighborhood may have a different mix of zoning classifications on its streets.
-What’s special about Roscoe Village is that the residential side streets were zoned RS-3 more than 20 years ago.
-As a result, the village has a preponderance of single-family homes on tree-lined streets.
-Roscoe Village also maintains an abundance of street parking due to the low-density housing and an absence of curb cuts, keeping garages accessible from alleys.
+What’s special about Roscoe Village is that the residential streets were zoned RS-3 more than 25 years ago.
+As a result, the village has a preponderance of affordable single-family, two, three and multiple residential buildings on tree-lined streets.
+Roscoe Village also maintains an abundance of street parking and an absence of curb cuts, keeping garages accessible from alleys.
 The other unique part of zoning in Roscoe Village is a zoning “overlay” that regulates the height of development on Roscoe Street.

 How do I find out how my property is zoned?